davedoesdemos/CSVBlobToEventHub/README.md

 ### Function1.cs

 At the top of the function, we set up the trigger, in this case BlobTrigger, using a connection with the name csvblobstore.
 This connection is configured either in your local settings if testing locally, or in the Function App settings in Azure.
 We set this up as a Stream variable named myBlob which means we can just treat it as a file in C#.
 We also set up the Event Hub output as an IAsyncCollector which we can write output events to.
+The whole function is async here as we will be sending multiple outputs from one input.

 ```CSHARP
 public static class Function1